datalad/datalad-osf/docs/source/exportdatacode.rst

 Creating an Example Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a very first step you want to set up a DataLad Dataset.
+As a very first step you want to set up a DataLad dataset.
 For this you should run.
 In all examples a `$` in front indicates a new line in the Bash-Shell, copying it will prevent your code from execution.